evastgh/evastgh.github.io/_pages/about.md

 I was the chief organizer of [Women in Math at UCLA](https://www.math.ucla.edu/grad/women-in-math) during 2016-2018 and created the [Women In Math Mentorship Program](https://www.math.ucla.edu/grad/women-in-math-mentorship-program) in 2017.
 I served as the president of the Math Grad Student Organization during 2018-2020 and represented in the [Math and Physical Sciences Council](https://www.math.ucla.edu/~mpsc/math/) during 2017-2020.

 **Personal**
-My stay-at-home hobbies during the COVID-19 lockdown include body-weight strength training, cooking, and Animal Crossing.
+My stay-at-home hobbies during the COVID-19 lockdown include body-weight strength training, cooking, and breading flowers on a previously deserted island (ACNH).

 Publications